 So these were the methods you can use to generate an EAN 13 barcode generator and create such code in Excel.
 I hope you can generate your own codes now with ease using your preferred method and you can run both of them without any issues.
 Hopefully, you have found this guide helpful and informative.
 If you have any questions or suggestions, let us know in the comments below.

-- How to Make Auto Enter with Barcode Scanner in Excel
+- How to Generate Barcode Numbers in Excel

-- Create Barcode Without Font in Excel (2 Smart Methods)
+- How to Create Barcode Without Font in Excel